-You need to track when they close and how much money you owe the referral partner.
+It would be best to track when they close and how much money you owe the referral partner.

-Contact the referral partner and let them know the list of leads that closed within your time payment period and the amount of the invoice that needs to be submitted for payment.
+Contact the referral partner and let them know the list of leads that closed within your payment period and the amount of the invoice that needs to be submitted for payment.